About DLC+

 Our network is interested in literary engagements with everything from novel cultural productions like instapoetry to nostalgia for obsolescent media to artificial intelligence and computational methods.
 DLC+ provides research resources for a host of topics related to social media, digital culture, and literature as it adapts to emerging communications technologies and digital environments.

-Tanja Grubnic is a researcher of digital literary culture.
-She is has a PhD in English from the University of Western Ontario.
+TANJA GRUBNIC, Co-Founder and Lead Director of DLC+, is a researcher of digital literary culture and a 2022-2023 Fulbright Scholar at Duke University.
+She completed her PhD in English in December 2024 at Western University.
 Her dissertation, titled “Art or Con?
-Exloring Instapoetry at the Intersection of Creator Culture, Digital Entrepreneurship, and Artistic Innovation” studies the convergence of artistic and entrepreneurial activity evident in instapoetry, a type of born-digital literature.
-She is trained in literary studies, with a specialization in Canadian literature; cultural studies; and digital humanities.
-In 2022-2023, Tanja was elected to a Fulbright fellowship at Duke University as part of her dissertation research.
-Her interests include understanding how contemporary individuals engage with literature online for therapeutic purposes; the evolution of twenty-first century authorship; and the shifting purposes of writing in the new attention economy.
-Email her at [email protected] or follow her on Twitter @tanjagrubnic.
+Exloring Instapoetry at the Intersection of Influencer Culture, Authour-Entrepreneurism, and Literary Innovation” studies the convergence of artistic and entrepreneurial activity evident in instapoetry, a type of born-digital literature.
+Her interests include understanding how new readers engage with literature online for therapeutic purposes; the evolution of twenty-first century authorship into an entrepreneurial endeavour; and the shifting purposes of writing in the new attention economy.
+Follow her on Twitter @tanjagrubnic or Bluesky @tanjagrubnic.bsky.social.